COVID-19 Updates. Unwavering support.

 The safety and well-being of our employees, customers, and partners is HSA Bank’s top priority.
 We’re actively monitoring the coronavirus disease 2019 (COVID-19) pandemic, and following advice from the Centers for Disease Control and Prevention (CDC) and local health officials.

-Our Client Assistance Center is currently available 24 hours a day, 7 days a week at 1-800-357-6246.
+Our Client Assistance Center is currently available 24/7 at 800-357-6246.
 Additionally, we offer click-to-chat during our standard business hours of 8:30 a.m. to 5 p.m.
 CT, Monday through Friday.
 And whether you're at the pharmacy or home with a sick child, our HSA Bank Mobile App offers easy access to account information and funds.

 Please visit this page for ongoing updates as they become available.